End of the Road (Thunderbirds): Plot

+Regular voice cast

 Production

-As originally scripted, the episode did not feature a love triangle between Alan Tracy, Tin-Tin Kyrano and Eddie Houseman; the subplot about Eddie and Tin-Tin's relationship, and Alan's rivalry with Eddie, was added later to help fill out the 50-minute running time.
+As originally scripted, the episode did not feature a love triangle between Alan Tracy, Tin-Tin Kyrano and Eddie Houseman; the subplot about Eddie and Tin-Tin's relationship, and Alan's rivalry with Eddie, was added later to help fill in the 50-minute running time.
 Marcus Hearn notes that the invented term "nutomic" was frequently used in the Andersons' earlier series Fireball XL5.

 Eddie's explosives truck was designed by special effects assistant Mike Trim.
 The filming model was built using parts of the International Rescue transmitter truck from "Sun Probe".
 The puppet-scale set representing the truck's interior featured controls and seats previously seen in "Trapped in the Sky", "The Uninvited" and "Martian Invasion".
 A shot of Eddie landing on the ground after jumping clear of the truck used a puppet of Scott Tracy instead of the Eddie guest character.
 The incidental music was recorded on 7 May 1965 with a 24-member ensemble.

-Scenes from "End of the Road" appear as a flashback in the clip show episode "Security Hazard", which features a modified version of Eddie's truck as an International Rescue fire-fighting vehicle.
+Scenes from "End of the Road" appear as a flashback in the clip show episode "Security Hazard", which features a modified version of Eddie's truck as an International Rescue firefighting vehicle.